Euro 2020, five Azzurri on their knees with the Welsh at the beginning of the game. Marchisio: “Better if everyone had done it”

 Toloi, Emerson, Pessina, Bernardeschi and Belotti are the first Italians, after Orsato, to make the now famous gesture in solidarity with Black Lives Matter

-ROME.
-Wales kneels at the Olimpico for Black Lives Matter, and for the first time the gesture is also made by four Azzurri, at the Olimpico. before the Italy-Wales match.
+Rome – Wales kneels at the Olimpico for Black Lives Matter, and for the first time the gesture is also made by five Azzurri, at the Olimpico, before the Italy-Wales match.
 These are Belotti, Pessina, Bernardeschi, Emerson and Toloi, the first Italians after Orsato to demonstrate at the European Championship with a gesture against all racial discrimination.
-The other Azzurri on the pitch remained standing.
-And this lack of unity of purpose was not liked by Claudio Marchisio, who commenting on the match on Rai1 observed: “There is freedom of choice but it would have been better to see them all kneeling”.
+Instead, the other blues on the field remained standing.
+And this lack of unity of purpose was not liked by Claudio Marchisio, who commented on the match on Rai1 and remarked: “There is freedom of choice, but it would have been better to see them all kneeling”.

 SUBSCRIBE HERE TO THE ALL GENOA, ALL SAMP AND ALL SPICE NEWSLETTERS